balmoral/volt-bootbox/README.md

 Strings (text) provided as arguments to bootbox methods may be HTML format.

+All methods are executed asynchronously, hence the use of callback blocks with the result.

 ## Contributing

 Contributions, comments and suggestions are welcome.